-• Logging in: AT LEAST THREE TIMES PER WEEK Be sure you are logging in to the course in Carmen each week, including weeks with holidays.
-(During most weeks you will probably log in many times.)
+You are expected to attend all classes in person.
 If you have a situation that might cause you to miss an entire week of class, discuss it with me as soon as possible.

 • Office hours: OPTIONAL OR FLEXIBLE

 All office hours, are optional.
 If you are required to discuss an assignment with me, please contact me at the beginning of the week if you need a time outside my scheduled office hours.